| To understand this page you need basic understanding of the

 COMApartment if needed) to construct whatever COM environment

+they need.
 When using COMApartment object note that you must keep it

 alive until all the objects in it are meant to be alive.
 Failing